-What happens after 2019 indeed?
-Unless you have a super awesome crystal ball (we’d like one if you do), it’s hard to tell what the exact stance will be in relation to immigration.
-Sure, the number of people entering the UK was one of the overriding points constantly drilled home by those on the side of Vote Leave.
+As far as immigration goes, the number of people entering the UK was one of the overriding points constantly drilled home by those on the side of Vote Leave.
 However, even before we joined the EU, people still came to this country to live and work.

 Well, that doesn’t seem too bad, but what about rents?